anstosa/farmrpg-farmhand/README.md

 * Dismissable chat banners
 * Highlight messages tagging you in chat

+### Navigation

+* Customize navigation (icon, name, order, URL)
+* Compressed navigation view so more items are visible
+* Hide logo from navigation

+### Export

+All settings can be exported and imported on other devices

 ## Tip

 Do you like Farmhand?
 Tip me at [@anstosa in-game](https://farmrpg.com/#!/profile.php?user_name=anstosa)